Hirata-lab-2023/Z-VCFAA-/README.md

 ## 5. Notes
 - Ensure that VCF files are properly indexed (`.vcf.gz` with `.tbi` index)
 - Reference genome and GTF must match in version (`GRCz11, release 109`)

-## 6. License
-This workflow is open-source and can be freely modified and shared.